leeshell123/Database-Project/README.md

 These 2 databases are connected through IMDB No.

-Users can rate a film, add review to a film, get the top 10 score films.
+Users can rate a film, add review to a film, get the top 10 score films, search film through name, actor name, director name.

 It's written in C#, using the ASP.NET WebApplication template in Visual Studio 2013.